 The internet is all about communication.
 People communicate with people, servers communicate with servers.
 But what happens when the person in front of you doesn’t respond?
 Or you always have to wait a few seconds?
 That can be frustrating.

-This very much applies to the web – when you have to wait every time to get a response, you get annoyed.
+This very much applies to the web as well – when you have to wait every time to get a response, you get annoyed.
 Now imagine how much slower this is when you see how servers talk to each other.
 They constantly ask about new resources or changes.

 If one of the servers responds slowly, it will delay every single resource.
 Imagine this happening for over 200 different requests (and sometimes way more than that) for every single page load.

 Just how bad is this?
 The following quote sums it up nicely:

 “One Second Could Cost Amazon $1.6 Billion In Sales” – Bitcatcha.com

 Another insightful quote we’ve used to prepare our “WordPress Retainers 101: The Complete DevriX Tutorial” says that, “A single second delay in your website’s loading time can result in a 7% loss in conversion, and 40% of web users will abandon a website if it takes longer than 3 seconds to load.”

 That’s a lot less than Amazon, but not every site’s CEO is ranked as “the richest man in the world”.
 But for any business, anywhere, 40% of its user base is huge!

 Another scary number is “51% of U.S. online shoppers cite slow site loading times as the main reason they abandon a purchase.”

 Website load speed is that important.
 And speed is a goal, it’s not something you can achieve overnight.
 In this article, we will take a look at some of the most often seen problems that cause delays in a site’s load time.